-Wednesday of the Thirteenth Week of Ordinary Time; Optional Memorial of the First Martyrs of the Church of Rome
+Wednesday of the Thirteenth Week in Ordinary Time; Optional Memorial of the First Martyrs of the Church of Rome

 This memorial is in honor of the nameless followers of Christ brutally killed by the mad Emperor Nero as scapegoats for the fire in Rome.
 The pagan historian Tacitus and St. Clement of Rome tell of a night of horror (August 15, 64 A.D.) when in the imperial parks Christians were put into animal skins and hunted, were brutally attacked, and were made into living torches to light the road for Nero's chariot.
 From 64 to 314 "Christian" was synonymous with "execution victim."According to the 1962 Missal of St. John XXIII the Extraordinary Form of the Roman Rite, today is the Commemoration of St. Paul.
 The Church emphasizes St. Peter's prerogatives on yesterday's feast and today recalls the special mission of Paul as Apostle of the Gentiles.

 There were Christians in Rome within a dozen or so years after the death of Jesus, though they were not the converts of the "Apostle of the Gentiles" (see Romans 15:20).
 Paul had not yet visited them at the time he wrote his great letter in A.D.
 57-58.